ShatilKhan/Hemo/README.md

 The goal is to automatically suggest the user about how & when they can donate blood based on their health report.
 ***Note: most of all , using a smaller Open Source LLM makes the deployment process much easier & also uses less energy, hence also reducing CO2 emissions.***

-# Demo Video
+# Blood Donation Pattern Prediction

-Check out the Video of how the web app creates a beautiful Pairplot & calculates the percentage of people who did not donate blood:
+The web app creates a beautiful Pairplot & calculates the percentage of people who did not donate blood.

 https://github.com/ShatilKhan/Hemo/assets/52494840/886d656f-2afd-4a3c-8ba1-9c6372ba2e7f